MrSaints/www-jekyll.fyianlai.com/_posts/2014-05-11-on-long-showers-and-deep-thought.md

 ---
 date: 2014-05-11 15:20:00
-title: "On long showers and deep thought."
+title: "On Long Showers & Deep Thoughts"
 redirect_from: "/2014/05/on-long-showers-and-deep-thought-x-post-from-my-tumblr/"
 ---